CortexIntelligentAutomation/docs/content/en/docs/2023.3/Whats New/_index.md

 This release introduces:

-- A re-architected [HA Platform][], to improve performance and reduce the memory footprint of the Innovation Platform.
+- A [re-architected HA Platform][], to improve performance and to reduce the memory footprint of the Innovation Platform
-- The performance of debugging automation solutions has been improved due to time taken to perform both dependency and git status checks has been reduced.
-- The memory usage of debugging automation solutions that require input variables has been reduced, and garbage collection of memory that is no longer required has been improved.
+- Other [performance improvements][]

 ## Improved Availability

-This release includes a re-architected [HA Platform][], which provides:
+This release includes a [re-architected HA Platform][], which provides:

 - The ability to perform zero downtime upgrades
-- The ability to host side by side execution of automation solutions
+- The ability to host side-by-side execution of automation solutions

 ## Improved Scalability

-This release includes a re-architected [HA Platform][], which provides:
+This release includes a [re-architected HA Platform][], which provides:

-- Manual scaling and on demand automated scaling
+- Manual and on-demand automated scaling
 - Single click deployments and zero downtime upgrades
-- Control of upgrading deployed automation solutions
+- Control of what deployed automation solutions are upgraded and when
 - Multi-tenancy, including the ability to choose the level of separation of tenants based on your compliance and hardware constraints

 ## Improved Usability

 This release introduces:

-- Automatic Dependency Selection in Package Management
+- [Automatic dependency selection in Package Management][]
-- Renaming of Variables to the Variables Grid
+- [Renaming of variables to the Variables Grid][]
-- Nine [New Blocks][] have been added to [Cortex Block Packages][Blocks], adding new functionality to work with [Queues][], and [encode][Encode Text] and [decode][Decode Text] text to various formats
-- Improvements have been made to the [Execute Ssh Command][] block to improve its usability within flows

 ## Improved Capability

 This release introduces:

-- A new [Interaction Portal][] has been developed to replace LivePortal in Cortex Innovation Deployments
+- A new web application called [Interaction Portal][] - to support [Human-in-the-Loop][] automation in Cortex Innovation deployments
-- CORS support has been added to the [API Gateway Service][Cortex API Gateway Service] to support single server deployments that include the new [Interaction Portal][]
+- [CORS][] support for the [API Gateway Service][Cortex API Gateway Service] - required by single server deployments that use the new [Interaction Portal][]
+- Nine [new Blocks][New Blocks] - adding new functionality to work with [Queues][], and [encode][Encode Text] and [decode][Decode Text] text to various formats
+- Improvements to the [Execute Ssh Command][] block - to support paged responses

 ## Improved Documentation

 This release introduces:

-- This [Product Portal][] has been updated to reflect the [re-architected HA Platform][HA Platform]
+- [Product Portal][] updates - to reflect the [re-architected HA Platform][]
-- [Tutorials][] have been added
+- [Tutorials][]
-- Multi-version support has been added to allow for easy navigation between different versions of Cortex
+- Multi-version support - to allow for easy switching between documentation for different versions of Cortex

 ## Other Improvements

 This release introduces a number of other improvements, such as:

-- [Updated Third Party Components][], gaining any associated performance and memory improvements
+- [Updated Third Party Components][] - gaining any associated performance and memory improvements
-- Simplified installation of the web application server
+- [Simplified installation of the web application server][]
-- A new [Welcome Page][] has added to [Cortex Gateway][Gateway].
-It acts as a landing page when logging into [Cortex Gateway][Gateway] and provides the ability to quickly navigate to the last 20 recently edited flows for the signed-in user
+- A new [Welcome Page][] - acting as a landing page when signing in and providing the ability to quickly navigate to recently edited flows for the signed-in user

 For a full list of what has been introduced in this release, please see the [2023.3 Release Notes][]